ms-iot/lightning/README.md

-# Microsoft.IoT.Galileo.Arduino Nuget package
+### Microsoft.IoT.Galileo.Arduino Nuget package
-This repository is for the Windows Developer Program for IoT Intel Galileo Nuget
+This repository is for generaating the Windows Developer Program for IoT Intel Galileo Nuget package